 After I got home, I submitted a claim for $220 in expenses related to the delay, but I couldn’t submit documentation or supporting paperwork online because the first claim (missing bag, above) was still linked to my account.
 I contacted customer service online, but all the responses were either irrelevant or completely ignored.

 Speaking by phone was just as bad: it took a long time just to navigate phone trees to a representative and even then, no one seemed to understand that my travel delay claim had nothing to do with the lost bag.
-I guess I’m the only one who travels twice per year?
+I guess I’m the only one who travels more than once per year?

 After multiple calls and a couple of headaches, I finally had the ability to submit documentation.
 Eventually, my claim was partially approved.